A senior warning sign for Trump: ‘Go Biden’ cry at Villages | WTOP

 THE VILLAGES, Fla.
 (AP) — Sara Branscome’s golf cart whizzed down the smooth asphalt path that winds through The Villages, the nation’s largest retirement community, an expanse of beautiful homes, shops and entertainment venues that bills itself as “Florida’s Friendliest Hometown.”

-Branscome’s cart was festooned with two American flags that flapped in the warm afternoon breeze.
-A line of oncoming carts bedecked with balloons and patriotic streamers chugged past while honking.
-Branscome jabbed her left foot on the horn pedal, then gave a thumbs-up.
+Branscome jabbed her left foot on the horn pedal, then gave a thumbs-up to a passing cart.

 “This gets you rejuvenated and ready for the next month or so, so we can do this and win.
 It gives you hope,” the 60-year-old retiree said.